banos/xxtmp-testmvc/examples/polymer/README.md

 1. Install [node.js](nodejs.org) (required for `bower` client-side package management)
 1. Install bower: `npm install -g bower`

-1. From the `todomvc\` folder, run `bower update`
+1. From the `tobuymvc\` folder, run `bower update`
-1. Start a web server in the `todomvc\` folder.
+1. Start a web server in the `tobuymvc\` folder.
 Hint: if you have python installed, you can just run:

      `python -m SimpleHTTPServer`